 Q: Why does my child need to receive vaccinations?

 A: Immunizations are a series of shots given to children at different ages to protect against many dangerous childhood diseases.
 Making sure your child receives immunizations when scheduled is the best way to help protect your child from potentially fatal diseases.
 According to the American Academy of Pediatrics, vaccinations have reduced the number of infections from vaccine-preventable diseases by more than 90%.
 If you're apprehensive about vaccinations, please do not hesitate to contact our office.
-As of January 1, 2018 we are no longer accepting new patients who are not vaccinated.
+We are no longer accepting new patients who are not vaccinated.